URiem/heritage-housing-PP5/README.md

 ### Sources of code

-- The CI Churnometer Walkthrough Project and the CI course content was used to source various functions and classes in the development process, such as: HyperparameterOptimizationSearch, Feature Importance analysis, evaluation of train and test sets, PPS and Correlation Analysis and plots, Missing Data Evaluation, Data Cleaning Effect, etc.
+- The CI Churnometer Walkthrough Project and the CI course content was used to source various functions and classes in the development process, such as: HyperparameterOptimizationSearch, Feature Importance analysis, evaluation of train and test sets, PPS and Correlation Analysis and plots, Missing Data Evaluation, Data Cleaning Effect, etc. These are all used in the Jupyter Notebooks during the development process of the project.
-- The CI Churnometer Walkthrough Project was also the source of the Steamlit pages where were then adapted to the app deployed in this project.
+- The CI Churnometer Walkthrough Project was also the source of the Steamlit pages which were then modified and adapted to the app deployed in this project.
 - More generally, The walkthrough project provided a guide for the general layout and flow of the project.

 ### Media